My name is Kara.

 I am an INFJ.

-Understanding myself through my personality traits has not only helped me relate to others better and know myself in stressful situations, but it has helped me raise my children.
-In fact Myers Briggs Parenting Personalities can help us all understand our strengths and our weaknesses as we raise our children.
+Myers Briggs Parenting Personalities can help us all understand our strengths and our weaknesses as we parent, discipline, and raise our children.

 While I have done my best to study each personality and highlight how they might be as parents, we are all different and the profile may not be 100% spot on.
 (Though I hope it is).
 It’s all just for fun to explore how we can improve our parenting and even see our strengths.